 The price includes on the water instruction and guiding by Registered Maine Guides, 5 nights and 5 days stay at Schoodic Institute, meals provided (Monday breakfast through Saturday breakfast, bag lunches during the day and hearty dinner at night with a Celebratory Dinner one night: option of lobster, steak or vegetarian).
 Arrive the afternoon of Sunday, September 19th to check in, on the water daily Monday through Friday and checking out Saturday the 25th.
 We can customize accomodations if desired, just ask.

 For details about what you will need to enjoy the event, what kind of gear you will want, and more stuff about accomodations, please read our Schoodic Retreat Gear List and Other Information.

 To sign up for this event we will first need you to fill out our Registration Form.
 In this form we gather information to assure you have a fun, safe event.
-We will then ask for payment for of the cost of the event.
+We will then ask for payment for the full cost of the event.
 Receipt of this payment will reserve your spot.
-Please fill out and submit the form before sending your payment.
+Please fill out and submit the registration before sending your payment.